CACREP Accredited. Biblically Sound.

 Mission Statement for the Winebrenner Theological Seminary MACC Program:

 Please note: Our application for the Master of Arts in Clinical Counseling is currently closed.
+Applications for the Fall 2027 cohort will open later this year.
+See below for key dates and process information.

 If you’d like to receive updates about future application cycles and admissions information—or schedule a meeting with our Director of New Student Engagement—you can do so here